 International Business Machines Corp.
-(IBM) raised $2 billion in a two-part bond offering that included floating-rate debt yielding less than the benchmark interest rate for more than $300 trillion of financial products.
+(IBM:US) raised $2 billion in a two-part bond offering that included floating-rate debt yielding less than the benchmark interest rate for more than $300 trillion of financial products.

 The largest computer-services provider issued equal $1 billion portions of notes due 2015 that pay 2 basis points less than the London interbank offered rate and 1.25 percent securities maturing 2018 that yield 47 basis points more than similar-maturity Treasuries, according to data compiled by Bloomberg.